-Domain: Communication and Collaboration lm plementa tion Stat tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В Α 28.
+Domain: Communication and Collaboration Implementation Status Indicator Examples or Evidence of Practice Not Part ially Fully Data Sources/Supporting Evidence yet В A rully 28.
 General and special education teachers use regularly scheduled collaborative planning time to clarify their roles and responsibilities while planning effective instruction and assessment for all students.
 Teachers identify and discuss their various roles (e.g., collaborative teaching structures) during the lesson-planning process.
 When planning, teachers consider the application of UDL and DI as part of every lesson.
 Teachers determine appropriate accommodations and other supports (e.g., behavior, visual and communication) for individual students.
 Teachers have consensus on grading procedures, especially when accommodations or modifications are provided for individual students.
 Teachers share roles and responsibilities such that distinctions between special education and the content- or grade-level teacher are not obvious.
 Teachers have parity in their roles so that one teacher does not have more responsibility for instruction and assessment than the other.
 Teachers reflect on and assess their effectiveness as collaborative teachers.
 Administrators provide ongoing support to assist collaborative teachers in identifying, clarifying and developing their roles and responsibilities.
-Sugge sted Measures: Master schedule, teacher lesson plans, classroom observation or walk-throughs, tea cher inter views, coa ching logs S. Please see the Resources Section: DOE Cou t-consultation, support facilitation and co-t rse Code Directory; Please see the Appendices: Glossary or eaching.
-Terms se ction for d efinitions of the abo ve terms: Collaborative models of Comm ents:
+Sugge sted Measures: Master schedule, teacher lesson plans, classroom observation or walk-throughs, tea cher inter views, coa ching logs 5.
+Note: Please see the Resources Section: DOE Course Code Directory; Please see the Appendices: Glossary of Terms section for definitions of the above terms: Collaborative models of support-consultation, support facilitation and co-teaching.
+Comm ents:

-Domain: Communication and Collaboration lm plementa ation Stat tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В A runy 29.
+Domain: Communication and Collaboration lm plementa tion Sta tus Indicator Examples or Evidence of Practice Not Part ially Fully Data Sources/Supporting Evidence yet yet B A 29.
 Family members of SWDs are contributing members of school decision-making groups.
 School administrators actively recruit family members of SWDs to participate in school decision-making groups, including the School Advisory Council.
 Family members of SWDs are active members of groups such as the Parent-Teacher Association (PTA) and school sub-committees (e.g., Fall Festival, Band Boosters).
-Family members of SWDs participate in school decision-making based upon annual measurable outcome data for students with and without disabilities.
-Y Sugge sted Measures: Decision-making group ro sters, meeting notes.
-In addition to the School Advisory Council, fa ties, such as the PTA and school sub-commi amily members of students with disabilities should be incluttees. ided in all decision-r making gr oups that i include family members of students without Comm Comments:
+Family members of SWDs participate in school decision-making based upon annual measurable outcome data for students with and without disabilities. ď Sugge ested Measures: Decision-making group ro sters, meeting notes.
+In addition to the School Advisory Council, faities, such as the PTA and school sub-commi amily members of students with disabilities should be incluttees. ıded in all decision-r making gr oups that i include family members of students without Comm ents: